top of page

 To address cognitive overload, I established the strategy: Summary at a Glance, Depth on Demand.

-I led the definition of a three-layered Information Architecture, securing early buy-in from the Scientific Lead to ensure scientific accuracy was preserved while improving accessibility.
+I led the definition of a three-layered Information Architecture, securing early buy-in from the Scientific Lead to ensure accuracy was preserved while improving accessibility.

 Layer 1